By Redhotchilimist 5 Comments

 I wrote a 15 000 word review of Spider-Man back when it came out, so if you want my opinion in exhausting detail, there it is.
 Short version: It's a a wonderful video game version of a Spider-Man movie, which feels good to play, but is very shallow.
 I liked a lot of it and I had a ton of little problems(for instance the stealth sections are boring, and Screwball is a pain).
 However, at the end of the day, Insomniac managed to capture my dream of what a Spider-Man game could be.
 They had a vision and polished it well, and it ended up being my favorite new game from this year.
 I only hope they add some more depth and variety next time.

 The DLC is perfectly fine, but it's more of the same.
-I already tired of the gameplay in the main game by the end and was pretty sick of the same mooks by the end of the three DLCs.
+I was already tired of the gameplay in the main game by the end and was pretty sick of the same mooks by the end of the three DLCs.
 The cutscenes steal the show here, that's where the meat of the good presentation is.
 It astounds me that they doubled down on Screwball for all the DLC challenges.
-I think most players that even bothered to do them this time around wanted to rip her head off by the end, and that's not very in character for Pete.
-She sounds like Abby's pretend youtuber voice and is a real pain.
+I think most players that even bothered to do them this time around wanted to rip her head off by the end, and that's not very in character for ol' Pete.
+She sounds like Abby's pretend youtuber voice and is a real pain in the ass.

 I wonder if Into the Spider-Verse's success is gonna make Insomniac add some more stylized bells and whistles for the inevitable sequel.
 I wouldn't mind, that movie looked cool.

 At the beginning of the game, Deltarune asks you to write your name.
 So naturally, as a Kristoffer, I wrote in "Kriss".